Alejandro-FA/UPF-Detect-AI-Generated-Text/report.md

 ## Model Results

+When we were testing our model, we realized from the beginning that its performance was not the desirable one.
+It ended the training with an accuracy higher than 99% (in a test split of the training dataset mentioned in previous sections).
+This was a clear symptom that the training dataset is not challenging enough.

-In order to analyze the performance of our model, we built our semi-custom test dataset from a couple of corpuses[^6][^7].
+Therefore, we decided to also use a state of the art model[^8] to compare it with.
+In order to analyze the performance of our model properly, we built our semi-custom test dataset from a couple of corpuses[^6][^7].
 We used the classical evaluation metrics.

-When we were testing our model, we realized from the beginning that its performance was not the desirable one.
-Therefore, we decided to use a state of the art model[^8] to compare it with.
+With this new test dataset we got much more realistic results.
 Our model has a clear bias towards predicting that texts are AI generated with a `99.5%` of recall.
-It has an overall acccuracy of the `51.2%` which quite low compared to the other model.
+It has an overall acccuracy of the `51.2%`, which is very low.

+## Explainable AI plots interpretation

+In the streamlit app we also use SHAP plots to explain inference results.
+However, we believe that the results provided by SHAP are not very useful.
+The plot highlights tokens of the text that have been relevant for the prediction, but more often than not it only highlights single words or even punctuation characters.
+We believe that this is not very useful for a professor looking for plagiarism, for example, and it would be better to highlight suspicious sentences instead of words.

 [^1]: https://www.kaggle.com/datasets/jdragonxherrera/augmented-data-for-llm-detect-ai-generated-text/data?select=final_train.csv